3dem/relion/README_sycl.md

 	+ `SYCL_LINK_FLAGS`: SYCL link flags except "-lsycl -lOpenCL" if needed (for future use)

 + Others for testing purpose (just defining with -D* is needed in cmake -DCMAKE_CXX_FLAGS)
-	+ `SYCL_OFFLOAD_SORT`: Use SYCL kernel for weight sorting routines.
+	+ `USE_ONEDPL`: Use SYCL kernel for weight sorting routines.
 If this is set, oneDPL(https://github.com/oneapi-src/oneDPL) is used when it is beneficial. (experimental)
 		+ `USE_LESS_ONEDPL`: If this is set, oneDPL is used only when there is no other implementation.
 		+ `PREFER_ONEDPL`: If this is set, oneDPL is used everywhere when it is applicable.
 If this is set, you SHOULD NOT SET DisableIndirectAccess=1.
 	+ `SYCL_OFFLOAD_FFT`: Use SYCL kernel for the current FFTW routines.
 (Not implemented)